Request a Rep Icon

 ZEPOSIA® consistently maintained ALC near the lower limit of normal

-• After discontinuing ZEPOSIA 0.92 mg, the median time for peripheral blood lymphocytes to return to the normal range was 30 days, with approximately 90% of patients in the normal range within 3 months
+• After discontinuing daily oral ZEPOSIA 0.92 mg, the median time for peripheral blood lymphocytes to return to the normal range was 30 days, with approximately 90% of patients in the normal range within 3 months

 • Mean ALC was approximately 0.8 x 109 cells/L for both SUNBEAM and RADIANCE (at 1 year and 2 years, respectively)